 When we sleep, our bodies naturally dehydrate, so when I get up, I have 12 drops of my electrolyte supplement (Endure) in an eight-ounce glass of water.

-I use Endure Electrolyte Supplement, it is posted on my Amazon Affiliate Shop if you’re interested in the brand.
+I use Endure Electrolyte Supplement, you can find it on Amazon if you’re interested in the brand.

 I also take it at night with a little less water (so, I’m not up all night heading to the bathroom).

 The supplement contains magnesium which helps you sleep more soundly.

 NOTE: I don’t recommend sports drinks, like Gatorade because they either contain sugar or artificial sweeteners or an array of chemicals that you don’t want in your body.

 I drink coffee in the morning and many people wonder if that is like taking one step forward and one step back because caffeine is thought to be a diuretic.

 I do not think that is the case.

 The idea that caffeine causes dehydration is one of those “sound bite ideas” that has gotten stuck in our heads, but there is plenty of research that shows that caffeine is not the dehydrating machine that it is made out to be (2)(3).

 While I wouldn’t go as far as to say that you can substitute coffee for water, I will say that having coffee in the morning will not significantly interfere with your hydration efforts.

 If weight loss is your goal, don’t forget the basics.
 Stay hydrated and you’ll be happier with the way you feel and the results you get on the scale.